UniqueNetwork/unique-sdk/packages/web/README.md

 #### GET /collection

-Purpose of the method: returns information about the collection by id
+Returns information about the collection by id

 #### Request body
 Query Parameters